google/comprehensive-rust/src/structs.md

 <details>
 Key Points:

+* Structs work like in C or C++.
+  * Like in C++, and unlike in C, no typedef is needed to define a type.
-* Structs work similar as they do in other languages, but note there is no `typedef` keyword or inheritance between structs.
+  * Unlike in C++, there is no inheritance between structs.
 * Methods are defined in an `impl` block, which we will see in following slides.
 * This may be a good time to let people know there are different types of structs.
-The next slide will introduce Tuple structs.
-Here you can define a unit-like struct.
-    * Unit-like structs can be defined with `struct (name);`.
-There is no need for curly brackets and parentheses.
-    * You may use this type of struct when implementing a trait on some type but don’t have any data that you want to store in the value itself.
+  * Zero-sized structs `e.g., struct Foo;` might be used when implementing a trait on some type but don’t have any data that you want to store in the value itself.
+  * The next slide will introduce Tuple structs.

 </details>